Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 Most AIS_InteractiveContext methods are defined with a flag to update viewer immediately or not.
 Within previous version of OCCT, this argument had default value TRUE.
-While immediate viewer updates are useful for beginners (the result is displayed as soon as possible), this approach is inefficent for batch viewer updates, and having default value as TRUE leaded to non-intended accidential updates which are difficult to find.
+While immediate viewer updates are useful for beginners (the result is displayed as soon as possible), this approach is inefficient for batch viewer updates, and having default value as TRUE lead to non-intended accidental updates which are difficult to find.

 To avoid such issues, the interface has been modified and default value has been removed.
 Therefore, old application code should be updated to set the flag theToUpdateViewer explicitly